Rydra/melange/README.md

 The spice must flow! (or in this case, the events)

-Melange is offers a flexible, easy-to-use library to create distributed event-driven architectures using your preferred messaging infrastructure mechanism as a backend message broker to dispatch messages and achieve inter-communication among your microservices and other components.
+Melange offers a flexible, easy-to-use library to create distributed event-driven architectures using your preferred messaging infrastructure mechanism as a backend message broker to dispatch messages and achieve inter-communication among your microservices and other components.